OpenFAST/openfast/docs/source/user/subdyn/input_files.rst

 interface-related kinematic and load quantities can be selected.
 Member-node-related data follow the organization described in Section .
 If SubDyn encounters an unknown/invalid channel name, it prints an error message and halts execution.
-Please refer to Appendix C for a complete list of possible output parameters and their names.
+Please refer to :numref:`sd_appendix_C` for a complete list of possible output parameters and their names.

 SSI Input File